 International Week of the Deaf: an important recognition for the Deaf community

 Around the world, the last week of September is considered a historic week for people who are deaf and hard of hearing.
-The week is recognised as the “International Week of the Deaf (IWDeaf),” along with 23rd September being the “International Day of Sign Languages (IDSL),” and marks a celebration of over 466 million Deaf individuals (World Health Organisation, Deafness and Hearing loss) from every walk of life.
+The week is recognised as the “International Week of the Deaf (IWDeaf),” along with 23rd September being the “International Day of Sign Languages (IDSL),” and marks a celebration of over 466 million Deaf individuals (World Health Organisation, Deafness and Hearing loss) from all walks of life.

 For the deaf, it is a day that promises to protect their language of communication, their cultural diversity and unique identity, and makes a point of the “nothing about us without us” principle in terms of working with Deaf communities.